Master of Science in Psychology: Behavioral and Brain Sciences Emphasis

 Division 21 is at the intersection of psychology and technology.
 Applied experimental and engineering psychology aims at developing human-centered approaches to the design of myriad objects, machines and systems.
 It is a growing field with immense potential for rewarding career opportunities.

 Please see the Behavior and Brain Sciences Student Manual (PDF) for detailed information.

 The requirements for regular admission are as follows:

 - A bachelor's degree from an accredited institution of higher education

 - A minimum grade point average of 3.00 on all undergraduate course work (A=4.0).

 - Completion of at least 21 semester hours of psychology courses on the undergraduate level including at least one course in statistics and one in experimental methods.

-- Summed score of 300 or better (1000 or better based on previous scores) on the verbal and quantitative subtests of the Graduate Record Examination.
+- Summed score of 300 or better on the verbal and quantitative subtests of the Graduate Record Examination.